Estate Planning in Light of Potential Tax Changes

 It’s Your Money – Beyond Finances

-Join us as Jana Shoulders discusses key issues women face when managing their finances.
+Jana Shoulders discusses key issues women face when managing their finances.
 We’ll begin by talking about why empowering women to take control of their financial future is an important topic.
 Then we’ll dig into what some of the issues are, such as women statistically living longer than men and at some point becoming the sole person making financial decisions and how we can address those issues.
 Please share this invite with your friends and family.

 Tax Overview Webinar